 Remind Yourself That Addiction Is a Chronic Disease

-During drug and alcohol treatment, your loved one will spend numerous hours a day working on getting themselves physically and emotionally free of substances.
+During alcohol and drug treatment, your loved one will spend numerous hours a day working on getting themselves physically and emotionally free of substances.
 When they leave treatment, the work is not over.
 In fact, it’s just begun.
 That means there will be a lot of learning and growth over the coming months.
 During that time, your loved one may have moments of anger, frustration, sadness, and despair.
 They may struggle with the stress of day-to-day life; what may seem simple to you will feel much more complex to them, such as relationships, managing finances, and building confidence in their skills.

 Encourage Ongoing Therapy